-Touted as being the most venomous snake in the world, of course living in Australia, is the inland taipan.
+Touted as being one of the most venomous snakes in the world, of course living in Australia, it’s the inland taipan.
 They also go by the names of the western taipan, the small-scaled snake, or the fierce snake.
 They are endemic to semi-arid regions of central east Australia.
 Aboriginal Australians living in those regions named the snake Dandarabilla.
-Read more about these incredible serpents.
+Due to their stable numbers, these snakes are listed as Least Concern by the IUCN.

 First the Stats…